ssdSSF/swing/readme.md

 This project is to poll [Swing Education](https://swingeducation.com) openings and send new openings to the Slack channel that you designated so that your phone can recieve openings immediately through Slack notifications.
 The fastest it can poll is every 10 seconds.
 To avoid bot detection, the polling will also go to sleep between 00:00 to 04:59 in the midnight.

-Please make sure you have a `.swing-secrets.yaml` in your home dir:
+Please make sure you have a [.swing-secrets.yaml](./swing-secrets.yaml) in your home dir:
 ```
 % cat ~/.swing-secrets.yaml
 googleToken: AMf-vBwpSdT-6EjzxaVQ...
 slackToken: xoxb-261...
 slackChannel: C08T5T2LY21
+slackHeartbeatChannel: C08T85R0F53
 interval: 30
+citiesToSkip: # skip the cities that you don't want to go
+  - San Francisco
+  - Daly City
 ```

 To build (with `env GOOS=linux GOARCH=arm`)